Personal webpage of Jack Hare

 A common reason for academics to read the websites of academics is when they need to introduce them before a seminar.
 For convenience, here is a potted biography:

-Prof. Jack Hare is the Gale Career Development (1929) assistant professor in the Department of Nuclear Science and Engineering at MIT.
+Prof. Jack Hare is an assistant professor in the Cornell School of Electrical and Computer Engineering.
 He graduated with First Class honours in Natural Sciences at the University of Cambridge in 2011, followed by a Master’s degree in Plasma Physics from Princeton University in 2013.
-His PhD research at Imperial College London was supervised by Prof. Sergey Lebedev on the MAGPIE generator, and he graduate in 2017, followed by postdoctoral appointments at Imperial College (2017-2019 and 2020) and the Max -Planck Institute for Plasma Physics in Garching, Germany (2019).
-He started his new research group based around the PUFFIN pulsed-power generator at MIT in 2021, and moved to Cornell University in 2025.
+His doctoral research on the MAGPIE generator at Imperial College London was supervised by Prof. Sergey Lebedev, and he was awarded his PhD in 2017.
+Following this, he held postdoctoral appointments at Imperial College (2017-2019 and 2020) and the Max-Planck Institute for Plasma Physics in Garching, Germany (2019).
+In 2021, he started a new research group as an assistant professor at MIT, based around the PUFFIN pulsed-power generator, and he moved to Cornell University in 2025.